dvcoders/constitution/constitution.md

 ### Name of Organization
-The name of this organization shall be dvcoders.
+The name of this organization shall be dvcoders (changed from *Bits & Bytes*).
 The pronunciation will be dee-vee-coders /di vi ˈkoʊdərz/.
 The only acceptable casing will be all lowercase.

 ### Purpose of Organization
 - Develop individual capacity to learn and implement new Computer Science concepts